wpmetabox/docs/_docs/creating-meta-boxes.md

 `post_types`|Custom post types which the meta box is for.
 There can be an array of multiple custom post types or a string for the single post type.
 Must be in lowercase (like the slug).
 Optional.
 Default: `post`.
 `context`|Where the meta box is displayed.
 See below for list of meta box contexts.
 Optional.
 `style`|Whether to keep the default WordPress meta box style (`default`) or remove the wrapper box and display the fields seamlessly (`seamless`).
+`closed`|Whether to collapse the meta box when page loads?
+Optional.
+Default: `false`.
 `priority`|Priority within the context where the box is displayed (`high` or `low`).
 Optional.
 Default: `high`.
 `default_hidden`|Hide the meta box by default (`true` or `false`)?
 The meta box can be toggled using the checkbox option in screen Help (on the top right).
 Optional.
 Default `false`.
 `autosave`|Auto save the custom fields' values (like post content and title)?
 Optional.
 Default: `false`.